-In the last few years I have been researching, and ingesting, a lot of prebiotics and what I have discovered is that prebiotics are just as important as probiotics.
-What is a prebiotic and why is this so important?
+In the last few years, I have been researching and ingesting a lot of prebiotics; and what I have discovered is that prebiotics are just as important as probiotics.
+What are prebiotics and why are they so important?
 Prebiotics are certain indigestible fibers that nourish the good bacteria in the large bowel or colon.
-The body itself cannot digest these foods, but our bacteria can, and we receive the benefits.
+The body itself cannot digest these foods, but our bacteria can and we receive the benefits.

 Add prebiotics and probiotics with care

 One thing I want to note: adding a lot of prebiotics and probiotics should be done with care.
 They will grow and multiply and can cause stomach distress such as gas and bloating.
 Your body loves these prebiotic fibers and will ferment them like crazy, changing your gut flora for the better; but often you need time to adjust to the huge changes that are happening inside of you.

 Do you remember when eating fiber became the new craze and they were putting fiber in everything?
 I never understood all this since the body couldn’t absorb any of the fiber.
 Yes, it was supposed to keep things moving along throughout the colon to speed elimination, but how was it helping the body’s immune system?
 What about fruits and vegetables?
 Everyone knows that we should eat more of them, but why are they so special?